 This blog is being written for two primary reasons:

-1) for personal trading accountability, and
+1) for personal trading accountability as I attempt a pretty difficult challenge, and

 Trading accountability: publishing the thoughts, decisions, and results of my trades provides the mirror that is needed to maintain the proper trading integrity and not get carried away with emotions, which lead to excessive trading and risk taking.
 If I can’t explain a trade and be consistent with my explanations across various trades, it means that I’m not sticking to my trading plan.
 Not using a trading plan is a recipe for disaster.